vanessaaleung/ab-testing-notes/interview.md

 7. **How and when do I interpret my split test results?**
 - The early stages of a test are not the right time to start interpreting your results
 - Wait until your test has reached statistical significance

+8. **How to prioritize tests?**
+- Disruption of test (how much of an impact it could have to revenue)
+- Engineering lift
+- Quality of learning from tests